Are You Suffering From Depression?

 There Is Help For Depression!

-- Situational depression is caused by one or more situations that can be upsetting, but not necessarily a real depression.
+Situational depression is caused by one or more situations.
+This can definitely be upsetting, but not necessarily a real depression.
 Possibly a loss of a job, a divorce, the death of a loved one, etc.

-Remember that sadness is a very regular part of life, but depression does not have to be a way of life!
+Remember that sadness is a very regular part of life.
+Depression does not have to be a way of life!
 Similar to a dog, depression can be controlled and trained bottom line; you can overcome depression!

 President Abraham Lincoln Battled Depression!

 President Abraham Lincoln battled depression and suicide all his adult life.
-There were times when for his own safety Lincoln would not allow himself to carry a knife, for fear that he would hurt himself, or worse.
+Lincoln would not allow himself to carry a knife, for fear that he would hurt himself, or worse.
 Sometimes depression can be a purely spiritual thing, it must be fought with God’s word.
 Take your concerns to the Lord and ask the Lord for His help to sort things out with you.

 Depression is the physical and emotional result of hopelessness, the “feeling” of hopelessness.
 We live in a world devoid of hope, and depression is the emotional product of that reality.
 The only thing that will actually change one’s life sufficiently as to destroy the cause, mechanics, and effects of depression is God’s hope and His word of hope.
 The answer is to get God’s hope back inside of you.